FTT221/telegram-proxmox-bot/README.md

-This tool is for managing Proxmox virtual machines in Telegram.
+This tool for managing Proxmox virtual machines in Telegram.

 ## Bot features:
 - Turning virtual machines on and off